≡ Menu

 Basal cell carcinoma:

 Basal cell carcinoma (BCC) is the most common type of skin cancer.
-It is a slow-growing cancer that typically occurs on areas of the skin that have been exposed to the sun, such as the face, neck, and hands.
+It is a slow-growing cancer that typically occurs on areas of the skin exposed to the sun, such as the face, neck, and hands.
 BCC is usually not aggressive or life-threatening, but it can be disfiguring if not treated promptly.

 Treatment for BCC usually involves removing the cancerous cells with surgery or other procedures.
 Options may include: